viamrobotics/viam-python-sdk/README.md

 # Viam Python SDK

 ![PyPI](https://img.shields.io/pypi/v/viam-sdk)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/viam-sdk)
 [![documentation](https://img.shields.io/static/v1?label=docs&message=python.viam.dev&color=lightgray)](https://python.viam.dev)
 ![build status](https://github.com/viamrobotics/python-sdk/actions/workflows/test.yml/badge.svg)
 [![license](https://img.shields.io/badge/license-Apache_2.0-blue)](https://github.com/viamrobotics/viam-python-sdk/blob/main/LICENSE)

+The Viam Python SDK allows you to build Smart Machines, access existing Viam Smart Machines, and manage your fleet of Viam Smart Machines.

+If you would like a blueprint on setting up a Python environment with Viam from scratch, you can follow our [Setup](https://python.viam.dev/setup.html) guide.

+If you would like to develop and contribute to Viam's Python SDK, take a look at the [Development](#development) portion of the README.

 ## Installation

 Currently, we have pre-built binaries for macOS (both Intel and Apple Silicon), along with Linux (x86, aarch64, armv6l) that you can install via pip

 `pip install viam-sdk`